MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/llama-index.md

 )
 ```

-Alternatively, if you endpoint support Microsoft Entra ID, you can use the following code to create the client:
+Alternatively, if your endpoint support Microsoft Entra ID, you can use the following code to create the client:

 ```python
 from azure.identity import DefaultAzureCredential